Monette5/100-days-of-code/log.md

 ### Day 19 03 May 2018
 **Progress**: Feeling lazy so lazy coding it is

-**Thoughts**: Decided against regEx and used a nifty switch instead
+**Thoughts**: Decided against regExp and used a nifty switch instead

 <div class="container-fluid">